HTGenomeAnalysisUnit/nf-pipeline-regenie/docs/main-parameters.md

 - Set `annotation_min_log10p` to the min value ( -log10(pval) ) for top hit SNPs from GWAS results.
 These SNPs are also annotated in the manhattan plot in the HTML report.

 - Set `rarevar_min_log10p` to the min value ( -log10(pval) ) for top hit genes from rare variants analysis.
 These genes are also annotated in the general manhattan plot in the HTML report.

 - Set `clump_p1` to the maximum pvalue allowed for index SNPs during plink clumping to define top loci

-- If you are analyzing many phenotypes, it may be useful to set `make_report` to false.
-Generating the HTML graphical report can add a considerable amount of time for large datasets with many millions SNPs thus slowing down the overall execution.
+- If you are analyzing many phenotypes on a large dataset, we suggest to set `make_report` to false or at least disable the generation of the locus zoom plots by setting `n_top_loci_plot` to zero.
+Generating the HTML graphical report and especially the regional plots, can add a considerable amount of time when many phenotypes are tested together on a large dataset.

 - If you have categorical covariates, the maximum number of allowed categories is set to 10 bu default.
 You can adjsut this using the `maxCatLevels` parameter.

 ## Input files

-Adjust the input files as described in the input files sections.
+Set the input files parameters as described in the input files sections.

+- The [full genetic dataset](input-full-data.md) to perform GWAS analysis
+- The [reduced SNPs dataset](input-indep-snps.md) to perform REGENIE step1 regression
+- The [rare variants dataset and annotations](input-rarevars-data.md) to perform rare variant tests
+- An optional set of files representing your [LD panel](input-ld-panel.md) to perform loci clumping

 ## Multi-models run

-In case you want to configure a multi-models run you also need to set the following parameters:
+In case you want to configure a you also need to set the following parameters:

 - Set `models_table` to a tab-separated file defining the models to test

 - Set `missing_tolerance` to the maximum allowed fraction of missing phenotype values when collecting uniform group of phenotypes for a run.

+## Multi-projects run

+In case you want to configure a multi-projects run you also need to set the following parameters:

+- Set `projects_table` to a tab-separated file defining the projects to test